tvanpat/tvanpat/_portfolio/data_model_cassandra.md

 <h3>Query 3: Create Table, which upon query will return the first and last name of a user who has listened to a song.</h3>

 For this table the primary key will be songId and the userId.
-The songId is the will be queried against, but to make it unquie the userId needs to be added to make it a composite key, as such they were designated as the Primary Key.
+The songId is the will be queried against, but to make it unique the userId needs to be added to make it a composite key, as such they were designated as the Primary Key.
 The remaining fields were created in order based upon their usage.
 For example, the query given asks to return the artist, song title, and user, these are created after the Primary Key fields of sessionID and itemInSession.
 The data model for the table and the order in which the data is inserted into the table is below.

 | Field           | Data Type          | Key          |
  |-------------  | -------------  | -------------  |